exercism/fsharp/exercises/concept/improved-password-checker/.docs/introduction.md

 ```

 Setting a flag can be done with the bitwise OR operator (`|||`); unsetting a flag can be done with a combination of the bitwise AND operator (`&&&`) and the bitwise negation operator (`~~~`).
-While checking flag's state can be done with the bitwise AND operator, one can also use the HasFlag() method.
+While checking a flag's state can be done with the bitwise AND operator, one can also use the `HasFlag()` method.

 ```fsharp
 let features = PhoneFeatures.Call